lizmat/articles/its-time-to-rak-3.md

 ```
 Note that in the above example we used `?` to indicate that the "t" may or may not occur.

 You should also be aware that whitespace in Raku regexes has no meaning.
-So whitespace will need to be explicitely specified if it is intended to be part of the regex.
+So whitespace will need to be explicitly specified if it is intended to be part of the regex.
 However, if there is whitespace between alphanumeric characters, it will warn.
 ```
 # Look for one, with unneeded whitespace
 % rak '/ o ne /' twenty